The Birmingham grammar landscape

 - King Edward VI Handsworth Grammar School for Boys

-- King Edward VI School (Birmingham, girls)
+- King Edward VI High School for Girls (Edgbaston, independent foundation school)

-Multiple other Birmingham-area grammars also use the consortium test — Bishop Vesey's Grammar School (Sutton Coldfield, boys), Sutton Coldfield Grammar School for Girls.
+King Edward VI Sheldon Heath Academy is also part of the wider King Edward VI Academy Trust but is a non-selective academy, not a grammar.
+Multiple other Birmingham-area grammars also use the consortium test, including Bishop Vesey's Grammar School (Sutton Coldfield, boys) and Sutton Coldfield Grammar School for Girls.

 The consortium test

 GL Assessment provides the test.
-Four sections — Maths, English, Verbal Reasoning, Non-Verbal Reasoning — sat over one morning in September of Year 6.
+Four sections (Maths, English, Verbal Reasoning, Non-Verbal Reasoning) sat over one morning in September of Year 6.
 The test produces a combined standardised score; each school then has its own pass threshold and oversubscription policy.

 How tutoring usually focuses